OAK STREET HEALTH, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Oak Street Health, Inc. in the United States District Court for the Northern District of Illinois

 NEW YORK, Jan.
-20, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal class action security lawsuit has been filed in the United States District Court for the Northern District of Illinois against Oak Street Health, Inc. (NYSE:OSH) (“the Company”) on behalf of shareholders who purchased or otherwise acquired Oak Street securities between August 6, 2020, and November 8, 2021, (the "Class Period").
+25, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal class action security lawsuit has been filed in the United States District Court for the Northern District of Illinois against Oak Street Health, Inc. (NYSE:OSH) (“the Company”) on behalf of shareholders who purchased or otherwise acquired Oak Street securities between August 6, 2020, and November 8, 2021, (the "Class Period").

 All investors who purchased the shares of Oak Street Health, Inc. and incurred losses are urged to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.